Richard-S16/Richard-S16/README.md

 I just like to build stuff! <br>

 **What do you like the least about Software Development?** <br>
-Having to worry about security is, for sure, the thing I like the least about software development.
-It's really annoying to have to put up a bunch of locks so someone doesn't invade and break your app. <br>
+Short deadlines.
+It's really difficult to build something of high quality with a hasty deadline. <br>

 **What's your goal as a Software Engineer?** <br>
 Being capable of developing high-quality applications, no matter if it's on the Web, Mobile or Desktop. <br>

 **What's your philosophy for choosing a technology?** <br>
 I usually choose the minimal route to get things done, even if it's not the most OPTIMAL route.
-Using cross-platform technologies instead of going fully Native, for example <br>
+Using cross-platform technologies instead of going fully Native, for example. <br>

 **Do you use AI in your workflow?** <br>
 YEP!
-Mostly chatGPT.<br>
+Mostly chatGPT. <br>

 **Linux, Mac, or Windows?** <br>
 I don't really care. <br>